Akul-Chordia/OrderBook/README.md

 ## In Progress

-Currently working on a **large-scale market simulation**:
+Currently working on **simulating various major market events**:

-* **HFT threads** with significantly lower latency will operate alongside, exploiting their speed advantage.
 * Goal: **demonstrate how latency impacts order execution quality** and market dynamics.
+* Goal: adding more agents, improving simulation to match real markets.

 This will involve:

-* Multi-threaded architecture using `std::thread` and synchronization primitives.
-* Event-driven simulation loop with per-agent latencies.
 * Performance metrics: execution time, fill rates, and P\&L comparisons.

 ## License